NickElseySpelloC/InvestSmartExport/README.md

 ## Prerequisites
 * Python 3.x installed:
 macOS: `brew install python3`
-Windows: `winget install python3 --source winget --scope machine`
 * UV for Python installed:
 macOS: 'brew install uvicorn'
-Windows: `pip install uv`

-The shell script used to run the app (_launch.sh_ or _launch.ps1_) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.
+The shell script used to run the app (_launch.sh_) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.

 # Configuration File
 The script uses the *config.yaml* YAML file for configuration.
 An example of included with the project (*config.yaml.example*).
 Copy this to *config.yaml* before running the app for the first time.
 Here's an example config file: